 Yes.
-Using a third party vendor to store a database in the cloud or using third party services, such as Moodle, as part of interaction with students does not affect how these records are defined.
+Using a third-party vendor to store information in the cloud or using third-party services, such as Moodle, as part of interaction with students does not affect how these records are defined.
 Even if the records are not in our custody, these records are created on behalf of the University.
-Therefore, they are public records subject to requests and legal action.
+Therefore, they are public records and may be subject to requests and legal action.

 Click on a question below to view the answer.